ecmwf/open-ecpds/Options.md

 When the file size is predetermined and exceeds this specified value, a multipart upload is initiated.
 If the file size is not known in advance (e.g. due to on-the-fly compression), a multipart upload is always performed.

 ### s3.numUploadThreads
-This option allow the configuration of the number of upload threads to be used during multipart uploads.
+Number of threads used to upload parts in parallel during multipart uploads.
+Increasing this value allows uploading a completed part to S3 while the next part is being filled from the source, improving throughput for large files.
+The default is 2.

 ### s3.partSize
 This option allows for configuring the size of parts, measured in megabytes, used during multipart uploads.